-Covid19, Brexit and Apple Privacy changes have collectively caused the perfect storm battering unsigned musicians like never before.
+Covid19, Brexit and Apple Privacy changes have collectively caused the perfect storm battering indie musicians like never before.
 The combined effect has left the grassroots music scene teetering on the brink of crisis.

 In case you've been under a duvet, here is a quick recap of what's been happening.

 Brexit makes the European tour a near impossibility

 Such is the complexity of paperwork, permits and permissions, the Musicians Union have been forced to create a detailed flowchart showing how musicians can travel and play live in Europe.
 Music economists calculate Europe to be a 4x larger market than the US for UK touring artists.
 Bands like NME darlings Fontaines DC are losing £10-15k for every lost festival booking.

 Covid19 lockdowns forced the closure of music venues across the country.
 Despite the government creating a £1.57bn Culture Recovery Fund many are struggling to stay open.